rmrt1n/rmrt1n.github.io/articles/generative-testing.md

-# Lessons From Adopting Generative Testing
+# Rewriting My Tests With Generative Testing

 Over the past few months, I rewrote most of my test suite.
 It was a cleanup effort as well as a chance to rethink how I approach testing, something I've been neglecting for most of my programming career.

 There were two main reasons for rewriting my tests.
-The first reason was that the codebase I've been working on has grown, and more people are now working on it, however the existing tests weren't adequate.
+The first reason was that the codebase I've been working on has grown, and more people are now working on it, but the existing tests weren't adequate.
 At the time, they were the largest source of tech debt in the project, and I'm mostly to blame for that...
 Most of the tests were half-broken, vibe-coded slop just there to satisfy [Codecov](https://about.codecov.io/).[^1]

 The other reason was that I wanted to try generative testing.
 I read and consume a lot of content about generative testing, e.g. from [TigerBeetle](https://tigerbeetle.com/) and [Antithesis](https://antithesis.com/), and I've always wanted to apply it to my own projects.